 Liposuction was first developed in the late 1970s to remove undesired fat from nearly all body areas, including the face, neck, arms, chin, breast, abdomen, hips, flanks (love handles), inner and outer thighs, buttocks, and knees.
 Developed by Dr. Kline, the tumescent liposuction technique revolutionized the liposuction procedure and make it possible to have the procedure performed in-office setting.
-Tumescent liposuction provides local anesthesia to large volumes of subcutaneous fat and thus permits liposuction with minimal bleeding and a larger volume of fat removal.
-The use of tumescent liposuction allows surgeons to safely and effectively remove deep and superficial layers of fat under local anesthesia with relatively little discomfort.
-If you are interested in liposuction, contact our office for further information.
+Tumescent provides local anesthesia to large volumes of subcutaneous fat and thus permits liposuction with minimal bleeding and a larger volume of fat removal.
+The use of tumescent technique allows surgeons safely and effectively remove deep and superficial layers of fat under local anesthesia with relatively little discomfort.
+If you are interested in the procedure, you can contact our office for further information.

 Liposuction is the removal of excess fat with a small, straw-like instrument called cannula that is attached to a suction machine.
 The fat layer under the skin is converted to a network of tunnels, and the cannula is manipulated within the layers to remove unwanted fatty deposits, An elastic garment is then worn for compression and healing.
 The result is to sculpt and reshape the bulging areas into more attractive contours.
-Dr. Yuan offers power assistant liposuction for the purpose of Brazilian buttock lift procedure.
+Dr. Yuan offers power assistant liposuction for the purpose of large volume fat removal.